Ress1206-bit/Linear-Regression/README.md

 3. **Background Customization**: Customize the background of your graph with either a color or an image.
 4. **AI Model Creation**: Create and save your AI models for future predictions.

-## Math Calculator
-The core of the app's functionality lies in the `MathCalculator` class, which uses various linear algebra techniques to compute the slope and intercept of the regression line.
-Certainly!
-Let's redo the explanation with the specified change.

-Sure, I'll incorporate the additional steps into the README format for clarity.

-### README: Line of Best Fit using QR Factorization and Gram-Schmidt Process

----

-## Steps to Find the Line of Best Fit
+## How to Find the Line of Best Fit

 ### 1. Gather the Points
 Start with the points you want to find the line of best fit for.
 Example points: $`(0,0)`$, $`(1,0)`$, $`(1,2)`$.